wildcatasr1051/gen711_final_project/README.md

 Jaccard Emperor: Displays how communities compare based on presence or absence of speices.

 ![Screenshot 2024-05-11 153505](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/9d2683e4-0dae-444c-9036-811529d1dfb6)
-Unweighted Unifrac Emperor
+Unweighted Unifrac Emperor:  considers only the presence or absence of microbial species (OTUs) in the communities being compared.
+It calculates dissimilarity based on the fraction of branches in the phylogenetic tree that lead exclusively to members of one community or the other.

 ![Screenshot 2024-05-11 154031](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/7278064c-ecc5-4dca-a66a-b41d346bfe39)
 Weighted Unifrac Emperor: Takes both presence and abundance of taxa into account.
+It calculates dissimilarity by considering the differences in abundance of shared OTUs between communities along the phylogenetic tree.

 ![Screenshot 2024-05-11 153746](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/701b398b-8c84-4f0e-9a7d-1ef591521e37)
 Unweighted Unifrac pcoa Biplot Emperor: Considers presence or absence of taxa, looking at the influence of different taxa.
+It calculates dissimilarity based on the fraction of branches in the phylogenetic tree that lead exclusively to members of one community or the other.

 ![Screenshot 2024-05-05 163938](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/b3d71bde-00ef-437d-a0aa-d9e4ca5487c7)
 ![Screenshot 2024-05-05 163817](https://github.com/wildcatasr1051/gen711_final_project/assets/158356198/21b42b17-feeb-4578-bab8-ebe429dc97b1)